zagorski32611/solidity-workshop-1/tutorials/2016-04-04-solidity-inline-assembly-I.md

 What happens here is basically this:

 Before entering into the assembly block, it will push `a`, `b`, and `sum` onto the stack, as regular solidity variables.
-They are assigned their special stack position, which will remain throughout the block.
-When accessed, they will be either dup'ed or swap'ed, depending on if they are read, or assigned.
+They are assigned their special stack position which will remain throughout the block.
+When accessed, they will be either dup'ed or swap'ed depending on if they are read from or written to.

 In the assembly block, `b`, then `a` is copied and placed on top of the stack, the `ADD` instruction is run, and the `sum` variable is assigned that value.

-Finally it will load `sum` into memory, and pass that memory address and size to `RETURN`.
+Finally it will store `sum` in memory and pass the memory address and size to `RETURN`.

-We could manually return inside of the function, like this:
+We can manually return inside of the assembly block if we want, like this:

 ```
 contract Adder {